A high credit score makes it easier to qualify for the best credit cards. But you don’t need a great score to qualify for a solid card.

-Credit bureau Experian defines a very poor FICO score as being in the 300 to 579 range.
-If your score falls into this range of bad credit, you’ll most often qualify for secured credit cards.
+If your score falls into the range of bad credit, you’ll most often qualify for secured credit cards.
 These operate just like traditional credit cards, except their credit limits are tied to a deposit you make when applying for the card.
 For example, you might deposit $500 with the card issuer and then receive a secured credit card with a maximum credit limit of $500.

 It’s easier to qualify for these cards because banks are protected.
 If you fail to make your payments, the bank can pay them off using your deposit.

-The Discover It® Secured Credit Card is one of the few secured credit cards that offers rewards.
+The Discover it® Secured Credit Card is one of the few secured credit cards that offers rewards.
 You can earn 2 percent cash back at gas stations and restaurants (up to $1,000 in purchases per quarter) and 1 percent back on all other purchases.
-You won’t pay an annual fee, but you will need to make a security deposit.

 What credit card can I get with fair credit?

 The Capital One Platinum Credit Card is a good option if your credit score falls at the lower end of the fair range.
-This is a basic card that doesn’t offer any rewards.
-However, it also doesn’t charge an annual fee, meaning you can easily use it to help build your credit.
+This is a basic card that doesn’t offer any rewards, but your account will automatically be reviewed for a higher credit line if you make on-time payments for six months.
+It also doesn’t charge an annual fee, meaning you can easily use it to help build your credit.

-An option if your score is on the higher end of the fair range is the Credit One Bank® Platinum Visa® for Rebuilding Credit*.
-It offers a rewards program that gives you 1 percent back on purchases for eligible gas, groceries and mobile phone/internet/cable/satellite tv services.
+If your score is on the higher end of the fair range, the Credit One Bank® Platinum Visa® for Rebuilding Credit* is a solid option.
+It offers a rewards program that gives you 1 percent back on purchases for eligible gas, groceries and mobile phone, internet, cable and satellite TV services.
 However, you’ll pay an annual fee of $75 the first year and then $99 ($8.25 per month) each year.

 What credit card can I get with good or excellent credit?

 If your FICO score is higher than 670, you’re in the good credit category.
-And if it’s 740 to 799, it falls into the very good slot.
-Finally, Experian says that any score of 800 or more is considered exceptional.
 With scores like these, you can qualify for nearly any credit card on the market.